-Hi dear readers, just wanted to share some thoughts.
+Hi dear readers, just wanted to share some thoughts about maintenance.

 Over a year into maintenance, and close to the release of my maintenance cookbook, I’ve been reflecting on what my maintenance program looks like this far down the road.
 I thought it might be helpful to some people to see what sane, peaceful food recovery can look like in the long-term.
 And no, it doesn’t look exactly like it did a year ago.

 Through my own long-term experimentation I found out where I have some wiggle room and where I don’t.
 This is where everyone is a little different.
 While the weight-loss phase tends to be a one-size-fits-all, maintenance isn’t like that.
 Bright lines provide a framework and roadmap, but you can’t work a strong program if you don’t believe that your lines are serving you.
 You have to really trust your lines in order to follow them, which means you probably will challenge them a little bit when you get to maintenance.
 Maintenance is about figuring out what serves you and what doesn’t.
 If it isn’t serving you, don’t do it.
 If it is serving you, surrender to that and keep doing it, one day at a time.